WebCoursify/webcoursify.github.io/ProjectCode.md

 title: Project Code Download
 tagline:
 tags:
-modified: 12-23-2014
+modified: 12-29-2014
 comments: true
 ---

-Click [here](/files/project.tar) to download the source code.
+Click [here](/files/project-12-29-2014.tar) to download the newest source code.

 You'll need to start from this demo project and follow the instructions on course content.
 By doing so you'll eventually finish this platform.
 Good luck!

+**Update logs**:

+12-29-2014: Finish the test cases of *View*.
+Also change the website theme.